talonvoice/wav2train/README.md

     output/clips.lst
     ```

-4. [Optional] *not included yet* ~Use the `wfilter` tool to filter out "bad inputs" using a pretrained model and an error threshold.~
+4. [Optional] Use the `wfilter` tool to filter out "bad inputs" using a pretrained model and an error threshold.

     ```
-    ./wfilter output/clips.lst > output/clips-filt.lst
+    ./wfilter output/clips.lst > output/filter.lst
     ```

 5. [Optional] Use the `wsplit` tool to auto-split a clips.lst file into `dev.lst,test.lst,train.lst`.